 All the above factors coupled with the friendly business environment and an innovative culture have made Tanzania a premier outsourcing destination.

 Tanzania has a problem.
 Especially in big cities such as Dar es Salaam.
 The population is so concentrated in these areas that transportation becomes a big challenge.

 An investment in the transportation sector is a good investment.
-With the number of major traffic in Tanzania, there is need for alternative transportation such as water transportation and trains.
+With the number of major traffic in Tanzania, there is a need for alternative transportation such as water transport and trains.

-In places where motorcycle and tricycle are allowed, it can make a good investment.
+In places where motorcycles and tricycles are allowed, it can make a good investment.

-Haulage services is very lucrative.
-There is constant need to transport various items from petroleum products to edible products, textile and more.
+Haulage services are very lucrative.
+There is a constant need to transport various items from petroleum products to edible products, textile, and more.

 22. Off-Grid Solar Installation and Power Supply